Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/variables.md

 **Type** - boolean <br>
 **Default** - off

-A `boolean` variable controlling if WAL writes are encrypted or not.
+A `boolean` variable that controls if WAL writes are encrypted or not.

 Changing this variable requires a server restart, and can only be set at the server level.